dropseed/plain/bolt/bolt/README.md

-# Bolt
+# Plain

-Bolt is a web framework for building products with Python.
+Plain is a web framework for building products with Python.

 With the core `bolt` package you can build an app that: